braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/huawei_integration.md

 ![Create Huawei App in Braze Dashboard][4]

-## 3. Enter Huawei Credentials in the Braze Dashboard
+## Step 3: Enter Huawei Credentials in the Braze Dashboard

 Using the credentials from your Huawei Developer account, enter the `Huawei App ID` and `Huawei App Secret` within your newly created Huawei Braze App.
 When you're done, save your changes.

 ![Huawei Dashboard Credentials][12]

-## 4. Integrate the Huawei Messaging SDK into your App
+## Step 4: Integrate the Huawei Messaging SDK into your App

 Huawei has provided an [Android Integration codelab][13] detailing how to integrate the Huawei Messaging Service into your application.